 All children at Town Close School, regardless of age and ability, should be provided with the necessary support to access all areas of the school curriculum.
 This includes children for whom English is not their mother tongue, and who are in the process of learning to use English as an additional language through immersion in the curriculum and the broader life of the school.
-Throughout this policy, these pupils are referred to as "EAL pupils".
+The Department for Education (DfE) defines a pupil as having English as an additional language (EAL) if the pupil was exposed to any language other than English during their early years and continues to be exposed to that language in the home or in the community.
 These EAL pupils are encouraged to integrate as fully as possible within the school community.
-It is desirable that they leave Town Close School not only with enhanced English language skills and wider vocabularies, but also a greater appreciation of English life and customs and some familiarity of the British Isles.
+It is desirable that they leave Town Close School not only with enhanced English language skills and wider vocabularies, but also a greater appreciation of English life and customs and some familiarity with the British Isles.